yaramohajerani/spatial-climate-ABM/ODD_PROTOCOL.md

 unit_cost = (labor_coeff * wage_offer + input_coeff * average_input_price) / damage_factor
 ```

+`average_input_price` is the calibrated-recipe-weighted mean of supplier prices
+across the firm's required input sectors.
+This matches the IO-expenditure mix
+of the firm's planned input bundle, so dominant supplier sectors set the cost
+basis even when topology assigns a similar number of supplier links to each
+recipe sector.
+If a recipe sector has no available suppliers in the topology,
+its weight is dropped and the remaining shares renormalize.
+When no recipe is
+configured at all, the mean falls back to an unweighted average over connected
+technical suppliers.

 Firms maintain a slow-moving normal-cost anchor with asymmetric pass-through:

 ```text